-- Participate in the Department's identification of new trainings and promotion of existing trainings related to work zone safety education, engineering, EMS and enforcement, the "4-E" approach, for ODOT staff, local agencies, consultants, contractors, etc. - Complete 30,000 overtime patrol hours in work zones between July 1, 2008 and June 30, 2009.
-(Target match effort is 5,100 hours.)
-Identify best practices for work zone enforcement and placement of enforcement funds. - Support efforts to reduce work zone crashes through liaison work with ODOT Traffic and Roadway Section, Risk and Safety Manager, Regions, local agencies, consultants, contractors, and state and national non profits. - Distribute at least 15,000 work zone safety promotional materials to citizens, tourists, public works' agencies, city and county agencies, etc. - Contract with consultant to assist in the initial development of an Oregon Work Zone Data Book to be updated annually and to participate on the pilot work zone photo radar pilot project.
+- Participate in the Department's identification of new trainings and promotion of existing trainings related to work zone safety education, engineering, EMS and enforcement, the "4-E" approach, for ODOT staff, local agencies, consultants, contractors, etc. - Complete 15,000 overtime patrol hours in work zones between July 1, 2009 and June 30, 2010.
+Identify best practices for work zone enforcement and placement of enforcement funds. - Support efforts to reduce work zone crashes through liaison work with ODOT Traffic and Roadway Section, Risk and Safety Manager, Regions, local agencies, consultants, contractors, and state and national non profits. - Distribute at least 15,000 work zone safety promotional materials to citizens, tourists, public works' agencies, city and county agencies, etc. - Develop an Oregon Work Zone Data Book to be updated annually and complete the initial pilot of photo radar in a work zone in coordination with ODOT Research.